urkiddennn/fazt/README.md

-# Simple File Manager
+# Fazt

-This is a simple file manager for Windows written in Python using the `tkinter` library for the graphical user interface.
+Fazt File manager for Windows written in Python using the `tkinter` library for the graphical user interface.

 ## Features